File Gateway setup requirements - Amazon Storage Gateway

 • Linux Kernel-based Virtual Machine (KVM) – A free, open-source virtualization technology.
 KVM is included in all versions of Linux version 2.6.20 and newer.
 Storage Gateway is tested and supported for the CentOS/RHEL 7.7, RHEL 8.6 Ubuntu 16.04 LTS, and Ubuntu 18.04 LTS distributions.
 Any other modern Linux distribution may work, but function or performance is not guaranteed.
 We recommend this option if you already have a KVM environment up and running and you are already familiar with how KVM works.

 • Amazon EC2 instance – Storage Gateway provides an Amazon Machine Image (AMI) that contains the gateway VM image.
-For information about how to deploy a gateway on Amazon EC2, see Deploy a customized Amazon EC2 host for FSx File Gateway.
+For information about how to deploy a gateway on Amazon EC2, see Deploy a default Amazon EC2 host for FSx File Gateway.

 • Storage Gateway Hardware Appliance – Storage Gateway provides a physical hardware appliance as an on-premises deployment option for locations with limited virtual machine infrastructure.